ellipsephp/dispatcher/README.md

 ## Dispatching a request

 This package provides a `Ellipse\Dispatcher\Dispatcher` class which can be instantiated with a list of Psr-15 middleware.
-The list can either be an array or a `Traversable` instance.
+The list of middleware can be either an array, an instance of `ArrayAccess` or an instance of `Traversable`.
 It also takes an instance of `Interop\Http\ServerMiddleware\DelegateInterface` as an optional second parameter and it will be used as the final delegate.

 Once the dispatcher is built, the `->process(Request $request): Response` method can be used to get the response produced by the dispatcher's middleware list for the given request.
 It can be used as many time as needed with any Psr-7 request.

+When one element of the list is not a Psr-15 middleware, a `Ellipse\Dispatcher\Exceptions\ElementIsNotAMiddlewareException` is thrown.

+When one of the middleware produce anything else than a Psr-7 response, a `Ellipse\Dispatcher\Exceptions\InvalidMiddlewareReturnValueException` is thrown.

 When the dispatcher's middleware list do not produce a response, a `Ellipse\Dispatcher\Exceptions\NoResponseReturnedException` is thrown.

-When one of the middleware produce anything else than a Psr-7 response, a `Ellipse\Dispatcher\Exceptions\InvalidMiddlewareReturnValueException` is thrown.

 ```php
 <?php